Crypto exchange giant FTX collapses, files for bankruptcy

 FTX’s unraveling is causing ripple effects.
 Already companies that backed FTX are writing down their investments.
 Politicians and regulators are ramping up calls for stricter oversight of the crypto industry.
 And this latest crisis has put pressure on the prices of bitcoin and other digital currencies.
 The total market value of all digital currencies dropped by about $150 billion in the last week, according to CoinMarketCap.com.

 FTX’s failure goes beyond finance.
-The company had major sports sponsorships as well, including Formula One racing, a sponsorship deal with Major League Baseball as well as a sports arena in Miami.
+The company had major sports sponsorships as well, including Formula One racing and a sponsorship deal with Major League Baseball.
+Miami-Dade County decided Friday to terminate its relationship with FTX, meaning the venue where the Miami Heat play will no longer be known as FTX Arena.
 Mercedes said it would remove FTX from its race cars starting this weekend.

 Bankman-Fried has other problems as well.
 On Thursday, a person familiar with the matter said the Department of Justice and the Securities and Exchange Commission were looking into FTX to determine whether any criminal activity or securities offenses were committed.
 The person could not discuss details of the investigations publicly and spoke to The Associated Press on condition of anonymity.